danthegoodman1/cloudComputingCourse/05-app-engine/README.md

 But I have an idea...

 Part of learning to be a good coder, systems architect, or anything in the tech world is being able to figure things out on your own with less help than you'd like.
-It's how I got to where I am, and no matter what it's going to be how to get to where ever awesome places you are going.
+It's how I got to where I am, and no matter what it's going to be how you get to where ever awesome places you are going.
 So in order to nurture this skill set, I am going to toss you in the deep end and force you to learn to swim.

 So here is the documentation: https://cloud.google.com/tasks/docs/how-to-index

-Go through the parts: Cloud Tasks Overview, Creating Cloud Tasks Queues, Creating App Engine Tasks, Creating App Engine Task Handlers
+Go through the parts: `Cloud Tasks Overview`, `Creating Cloud Tasks Queues`, `Creating App Engine Tasks`, and `Creating App Engine Task Handlers`

 It's your first real assignment on your own: Create a main API with App Engine, and this API should delegate some long running task off to a Tasks queue (it can be synthetic, like a long `setTimeout()` function).
 Then when the task finishes, have it notify you in some way.
-Whether it emails, texts, or what ever using what ever service you want (IFTTT is quick and easy).
+Whether it emails, texts, or what ever using any service you want (IFTTT is quick and easy).
 Then you are going to show it off next class.

 **Requirements:**

-Make a simple request to the main API, and delegate to a (synthetic) long running task will alert you after 1 minute with the same data that you sent in the initial request.
+Make a simple request to a main API, and delegate to a (synthetic) long running task that will alert you after 1 minute with the same data that you sent in the initial request.

+_Hint: Why not make it a post request that will eventually alert you with the body of the request?_

 **Once you complete this, [we can move on to the next lesson]()**